razor-network/docs/docs/Tutorial/SKALE.md

 ![dApp](../img/dapp.png)

 ## Network
-These instructions are for deploying the dApp on görli testnet.
+These instructions are for deploying the dApp on SKALE testnet.
 Please click below if you want to deploy on a different network.

 * [Görli](../Görli/)
 * [Matic](../Matic/)